garpunkal/UmbracoDocs/UmbracoNetCoreUpdates.md

   - Fixed issue with updating password
   - Fixed issue with members not approved by default when using the build-in macro snippets
   - Fixed issues with MediaPicker3

+### Changes between beta 4 and rc 1

+See tickets tagged on [Github](https://github.com/umbraco/Umbraco-CMS/issues?q=label%3Arelease%2F9.0.0-rc001+is%3Aclosed) for a full overview.

+#### Summary
+- Breaking changes
+  - Methods obsoleted in 8.15 removed
+  - Route plugin controllers by area
+  - RenderController configuration as .NETCore IOptions pattern
+- Features
+  - Packages migrations and UI changes to support NuGet packages.
+  - 8.15 features
+- Bugfixes
+  - Changes the RoslynCompiler to use assemblies resolved from the DependencyContext (Fix for MB InMemoryAuto)
+  - Migrated missing surfaceaction extension methods
+  - Add RazorCompileOnPublish property to UmbracoProject for template
+  - Migrated missing UmbracoAuthorizedController
+  - Linux case-sensitive directories (Grid)
+  - Render grid editor partial async
+  - Render Block List component partial async
+  - Use english names for cultures in language CRUD
+  - Rebuild Database Cache button does nothing

 ## Umbraco Forms 9 (.NET Core) Beta